Tinkerforge/doc/en/source/Low_Level_Protocols/Bricklets_Modbus_Discontinued.rst

 =================================

 Links to the API reference for discontinued Bricklets are listed in the following table.
-Further project descriptions can be found in the :ref:`Starter Kits <index_kits>` section.
+Further project descriptions can be found in the :ref:`Kits <index_kits>` section.

 .. include:: Bricklets_Modbus_Discontinued.table